Awakening to Spirit Group

 Deborah has been on a spiritual path for over thirty-five years.
 She was a longtime student of a spiritual teacher, Leslie Temple Thurston, and is a longtime student of other spiritual teachers, such as Eckhart Tolle, Adyashanti, Rupert Spira, Stephan Bodian, and Richard Miller.
 She is also an ordained Minister for Corelight—the nonprofit organization that Leslie Temple Thurston founded for the study of enlightenment.
 Corelight provides a worldwide community forum to facilitate the awakening of a direct connection to the Divine or Spirit.
 While Deborah has a heart connection with Corelight, she does not consider herself to be affiliated with any one organization or teaching of Truth.

 As a previously ordained Corelight Minister, Deborah does not run her own congregation, but rather facilitates the ATS Group.

-In addition, Deborah is also a Licensed Marriage and Family Therapist in private practice in Davis and Sacramento.
-You can read about her psychotherapy offerings on her websites: soulwisdomtherapy.com, sacramentogrouptherapy.com, and davisgrouptherapy.com.
+In addition, Deborah is also a Licensed Marriage and Family Therapist in private practice online.
+You can read about her psychotherapy offerings on her websites: soulwisdomtherapy.com, soulwisdomonlinetherapy.com and Soul Wisdom Online

 Deborah has facilitated support, psychotherapy, and meditation groups for over 35 years.
 She is a certified group psychotherapist through the American Group Psychotherapy Association.